Mortgage Rate Lock: How And When To Lock In Your Interest Rate

 How do you decide whether to lock or float?
 The safest bet is usually to lock, but if you really want to take the risk, the best time to float is typically when rates are falling.

-When in doubt, the answer is yes, you should lock your mortgage rate.
-Still not sure?
-Try weighing the pros and cons.
+When in doubt, the answer is yes, you should lock in your mortgage rate.
+If you’re still not sure, try weighing the pros and cons.